 The Northern Lights are every bit as magical as you’ve read.
 They dance, they move, changing color and shape at every turn.
 People go to insane lengths to see these fabled neon night skies, and even with the best tips for finding them, many people strike out.

-On two consecutive, back to back journeys somewhere far north over the Atlantic, I managed to see the Northern Lights.
+Many years ago, on two consecutive, back to back journeys somewhere far north over the Atlantic, I managed to see the Northern Lights and it’s still the coolest thing I’ve done in the sky.
 One experience could not have been more incredible.

 After Sunset, The Captain Got On The PA System